Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation

 \definecolor{darkblue2}{RGB}{0, 114, 178} \definecolor{orange2}{RGB}{213,94,0} \definecolor{cyan2}{RGB}{0,158,115} \definecolor{vermillion}{RGB}{213, 94, 0} \definecolor{skyblue}{RGB}{86, 180, 233} \definecolor{purple}{RGB}{204, 121, 167}

-We compute the \textit{arithmetic mean} over all prompts and visualize activation changes across layers in Fig.~\ref{fig:layer_drift}.
-We observe that (i) fine-tuned models ({{$M_\text{ft}$}}, {{$M_\text{ed\_ft}$}}) exhibit larger activation changes than non-fine-tuned models, and (ii) edited-only models show changes primarily from the edited layer, while fine-tuning affects a broader range of layers.
-These findings suggest that edits induce shallow, localized activation perturbations, which can be overwritten by the broader effects of fine-tuning, as discussed in Sec.~\ref{sec:only_ft_edlayers}.
+We compute the arithmetic mean of activation deltas over all prompts in \(\mathcal{X}\) and visualize activation changes across layers in the first row of Fig.~\ref{fig:layer_drift}.
+We make two key observations.
+First, fine-tuned models, both {{$M_\text{ft}$}} and {{$M_\text{ed\_ft}$}} in the first row of Fig.~\ref{fig:layer_drift}, exhibit substantially larger magnitude changes than their non-fine-tuned counterparts across all layers; they also show similar magnitudes.
+This separation is particularly pronounced for GPT-2XL and Llama2, where a consistent gap between fine-tuned and non-fine-tuned models is observed at every layer.
+Second, edited-only models present major changes in layers from the edited layer, while fine-tuning affects a broader range of layers.
+These findings suggest that edits induce limited and localized activation perturbations, which can be overwritten by the global representational drifts induced by fine-tuning, consistent with the degradation effects reported in Sec.~\ref{sec:only_ft_edlayers}.